xmlking/ngx-starter-kit/apps/api/README.md

 # to turn on logging for `request`
 NODE_DEBUG=request ng serve api
 DEBUG=typeorm:* ng serve api
+# optinally you can run with prod env(environment.prod.ts) for tesrting! use this for testing only.
+ng serve api --prod
 ```

 #### Run Prod Mode